Maroof Raza: Columnist

+Advisor

+Raza also acted on the Board of Advisers – Strategic Risk and Global Geo-Political Experts with IIRIS Consulting..

+Actor

+Maroof had a guest role in 2014 Bollywood film Holiday: A Soldier Is Never Off Duty.

+Writing

-He has authored two books: Low-Intensity Conflicts: The new dimension to India’s military commitments and Wars and no Peace over Kashmir.
-He has edited a book titled Generals and Governments in India and Pakistan.
-As the General Editor of Military Affairs series of Har Anand Publications, since 2001, he has edited twelve volumes.
-Most recently, he has edited a book on Indian terrorism challenges titled Confronting Terrorism (Penguin Books, India).
+Raza authored and edited many books.
+Low-Intensity Conflicts: The new dimension to India’s military commitments and Wars and no Peace over Kashmir.
+He edited a book titled Generals and Governments in India and Pakistan.
+As the General Editor of Military Affairs series of Har Anand Publications, from 2001, he edited twelve volumes.
+Most recently, he edited a book on Indian terrorism challenges titled Confronting Terrorism (Penguin Books, India).